datatrail-jhu/10_communication/manuscript/06_meetings.md

 ### How to Host A Meeting

 Sometimes you'll just be a participant in a meeting while other times you may be the one running the meeting.
 If you find yourself in charge of hosting and running the meeting, there are a number of considerations to take into account while planning the meeting, during the meeting, and after the meeting.
-A lot of this has been [discussed elsewhere previously](https://twitter.com/gvwilson/status/994553693772099589), but it's important information to cover here as well.
+A lot of this has been [discussed elsewhere previously](https://twitter.com/gvwilson/status/994553693772099589) and we'll use this twitter thread to guide this lesson, but it's important information to cover here as well.

 #### Before the Meeting